Qifei-C/SARIMA_TSA/README.md

 Full raw code and detailed explanation are saved in [TSA_US_Energy_Production.pdf](https://github.com/Qifei-C/SARIMA_TSA/blob/main/TSA_US_Energy_Production.pdf).
 Feel free to take a look and share your comments.

-Part of the paper are as follows:
+Part of the paper is as follows:

 # Introduction